 What is a “sexless marriage?”

-Definitions vary, but highly respected sex therapist Barry McCarthy, states that a sexless marriage are long term relationships that have sex less than 10 times a year.
-And a high percent of married couples fit that criteria of being in a sexless marriage.
+Definitions vary, but highly respected sex therapist Barry McCarthy, states that a sexless marriages is a long term relationships that have sex less than 10 times a year.
+And a high percentage of married couples fit that criterion of being in a sexless marriage.
 Some say as high as 20 percent.

 The politics of wanting and being wanted